Monday, September 2, 2019

 Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
-I’m still focused on this summer’s project, a sweet little doll quilt featuring a vintage embroidered strawberry.
+I’m still focused on this summer’s project, a small quilt that features a vintage embroidered strawberry.
 Perhaps you remember it from here.

-Embroidered motifs like this are typical of the 1940s-50s when they embellished household linens such as tea towels, tablecloths, and napkins.
-Calicos, polkadots, and gingham checks were also popular which made choosing fabrics a breeze.
+Motifs like this are typical of the 1940s-50s when they embellished household linens such as tea towels, tablecloths and napkins.
+I added calicos, polkadots and gingham checks for vintage charm and tied it all together with a wonderful retro print from American Jane.
+It's the essence of summer in a little quilt!

-Just look at her beautiful stitches. i love the luster that perle cotton adds to the overall design
+Just look at her beautiful stitches.
+She used perle cotton for the quilting which added a subtle luster to the overall design.

 Strawberry Patch Preserves